-Arts education that specifically involves dance assists in the development of skills like physical coordination, interpersonal communication, rhythm and related math skills, and multicultural awareness.
-The physical exercises involved in dance also stimulate mental alertness, attention to detail, and memorization.
+Arts education that specifically involves dance and assists in the development of specific skills like physical coordination, interpersonal communication, rhythm and related math skills, and multicultural awareness.
+The physical exercises involved in dance stimulate mental alertness, attention to detail, and memorization skills.
 Through dance, students learn important skills, like how to pick up new ideas quickly, to pay attention to small details, and to focus on the task at hand.
 Most importantly, students learn to respect each other and work together as a community that honors each participant.

 Our in-school programs also provide a learning environment that is particularly supportive of children with kinetic and auditory learning styles, a segment of the student population that is often harder to serve.